 Use the electronic application: This version of the Allocation Application is a read-only version.
 Any organization interested in applying for an NMTC Allocation from the CDFI Fund is expected to submit an electronic Allocation Application.
 Applicants may access the electronic Allocation Application as soon as it is made available by logging in through AMIS on the CDFI Fund's website at amis.cdfifund.gov.
 Applicants who have not already done so are encouraged to register a user account through AMIS as soon as possible.
 Please contact the CDFI Fund's IT Help Desk at (202) 653-0422 or AMIS@cdfi.treas.gov if you are having problems registering under AMIS.
 The electronic Allocation Application must be received no later than the application submission deadline specified in the NOAA.
 Complete instructions regarding the electronic submission requirements will be posted on the CDFI Fund's website at www.cdfifund.gov when the online Allocation Application is made available.

 All Applicants must complete and save all responses to the Application Registration section of the NMTC Allocation Application in AMIS by 5pm ET on the Application Registration deadline specified in the NOAA in order to submit the remaining sections of the Allocation Application.
 To complete the Application Registration, Applicants must provide a response to each question in this section, select “Yes” to lock its responses, and press the save button.
 AMIS will not allow additional edits to the Application Registration once it has been completed and saved.
-Once the Application Registration deadline passes, AMIS will not allow the creation of any new CY 2020 NMTC Allocation Applications.
-Additionally, Applicants will not be permitted to submit CY 2020 NMTC Allocation Applications if the Application Registration section of those Applications remains incomplete and unsaved after the Application Registration deadline.
-Please see the CY2020 NMTC Program Allocation Application Frequently Asked Questions document (Q. 14 and 15) and the NMTC Program Application - AMIS User guide (Section 6.2) for more details on completing the Application Registration section.
+Once the Application Registration deadline passes, AMIS will not allow the creation of any new CY {YEAR} NMTC Allocation Applications.
+Additionally, Applicants will not be permitted to submit CY {YEAR} NMTC Allocation Applications if the Application Registration section of those Applications remains incomplete and unsaved after the Application Registration deadline.
+Please see the CY {YEAR} NMTC Program Allocation Application Frequently Asked Questions document (Q. 14 and 15) and the AMIS User instructions (Section 6.2) for more details on completing the Application Registration section.

-Required Investor Letters (if applicable): Applicants completing Table E3 are required to submit Commitment letters or letters of interest from investors per the TIPs for Exhibit E. Please upload these documents electronically through the Applicant’s AMIS account.
-In doing so, an Applicant is also validating the following information: name of investor, dollar amount of equity sought or obtained (or dollar amount of debt, in the case of an investor partnership using debt capital), status of the investment request (e.g., funds received, Commitment of funds, Letter ofInterest/Intent).
-For examples of acceptable documentation for the required information, refer to
+Required Investor Letters (if applicable): Applicants completing Table E3 are required to submit Commitment letters or letters of interest from investors per the NOTE for Exhibit E. Please upload these documents electronically through the Applicant’s AMIS account.
+In doing so, an Applicant is also validating the following information: name of investor, dollar amount of equity sought or obtained (or dollar amount of debt, in the case of an investor partnership using debt capital), status of the investment request (e.g., funds received, Commitment of funds, Letter of

-the CDFI Fund’s NMTC Allocation Application FAQ Document.
+Interest/Intent).
+For examples of acceptable documentation for the required information, refer to the CDFI Fund’s NMTC Allocation Application FAQ Document.
 Applicants that do not complete Table E3 should not submit investor letters.